El Rushball and the Excellence in Broadcasting Network, serving humanity.

 He's a good guy.

-They had Bill Delahunt, a congressman from Massachusetts, go down there and meet with him and make the deal.
+He had Bill Delahunt, a congressman from Massachusetts, go down there and meet with him and make the deal.

-And you know, Cesar Chavez, a typical left-wing dictator that the left loves.
+And, you know, Cesar Chavez, a typical left-wing dictator that the left loves.

-I'm sorry, keep Caesar Hugo.
+I'm sorry, I keep Caesar Hugo.

 What's the difference when you get right down to it?